jcreamer898/UploadTextDocSearch/README.md

 # Text File Upload
 ![screenshot of app](https://cdn.myportfolio.com/09ab80af-6638-485d-9a0e-fc8b193a105a/013e8c38-58d0-4f67-b22e-ff00d1b7d7a5_rw_1200.png?h=a6f7fd238cb9d3ac2aa02161240ee447)

-This Text file doc uploader was created for as a small take home assignment to assess coding style.
 ### Features
 - File Uploader that renders onto the UI for editing.
 - Can replace instance of a string within a text and resaved.